junerockwell/REST_NodeJS_API_Samples/README.md

 ## The REST API app
 All 3 of the REST API apps are made in RestifyJS for the NodeJS Envinroment.

-On the EC2 Container, PM2 was used for keep the app alive both in Production and Development.
+On the EC2 Container, PM2 was used for keep the apps alive both in Production and Development.

 ## EC2 Container
 1. Linux (the free one!)